evsey9/InnoUni_SNA_B21-SD-03_DockerizedPaperMC/PaperMCServerDocker/README.md

-# Docker Minecraft JAVA PaperMC Server 1.19+
+# Docker Minecraft Java PaperMC Server 1.19+ with Log Forwarding

-Docker Minecraft PaperMC server for 1.19, 1.18, 1.17 for AMD64 and ARM64 platforms.
-Works on Synology, Raspberry Pi 4 or any other systems that support docker.
+Docker Minecraft PaperMC server for 1.19, 1.18, 1.17 that supports forwarding logs to a logging server (like rsyslog).

 ## Quick Start